-- Scores are evaluated based on 3 types of tests:
+You are evaluated based on the following Tests:

 - Weekly Quizzes

-- Home works
+- Homeworks 4

-- Team Project (Not for 11485)
+- Final Project (not for 11485)

-Weekly Quizzes
+Weekly Quiz

 - 10 multiple-choice questions (3 attempts)

 - Related to topics covered that week

 - On both slides and in lecture

 - Released Friday, closed Sunday night

 - This may occasionally shift, don't panic!

 - There will be 14 total quizzes

 - We will consider the best 12

-- This is expected to account for any circumstancebased inability to work on quizzes
+- This is expected to account for any circumstance- based inability to work on quizzes

 - You could skip up to 2

-Weekly Quizzes
+Weekly Quiz

-- Slides often contain a lot more information than is presented in class - Quizzes will contain questions from topics that are on the slides, but not presented in class - Will Also include topics covered in class, but not on online slides! - There will be questions based on latest research papers in the quiz - the links to the papers will be provided
+- Slides often contain a lot more information than is presented in class - Quizzes will contain questions from topics that are on the slides, but not presented in class - Will also include topics covered in class, but not on online slides! - There will be questions based on latest research papers in the quiz - the links to the papers will be provided